hurrecon-model/HurreconPython/README.md

 boundary.*
 ```

-All files (except boundary files) are located on the input subdirectory.
+All input files (except boundary files) are located on the input subdirectory.

 The sites file contains the name, location, and cover type (water = 1, land = 2)
 of each study site.
 Variables: site_name, latitude, longitude, cover_type.